 A. The high cost of shipping, tracking and refurbishing product that has been sent out for 'demo's' has resulted in American Beauty thinking outside the box in an attempt to make customers comfortable prior to purchase.
 We offer a Free Inhouse Test & Evaluation service for application verification.

 A. Make sure the item you are testing is not plugged in.
 Using a standard multi-meter, properly attach both test leads to the meter and touch the two test probes together to make sure it is reading properly.
 Most multi-meters will have a function setting that has either an analog needle or an audible beep to verify continuity.
 Touch one probe to each end of the item being tested and the multi-meter will show if there is continuity.
 You will find this test very useful when troubleshooting many of our products.

 A. Our company was officially incorporated in the state of Delaware under the name Assembly Technologies International.
 In June of 2008, the paper work was filed and approved to do business under our brand name, American Beauty Tools.

 Therefore, please feel comfortable in using either name.

-A. We can offer you basic direction in terms of what 'category' (Std 60/40, Pb Free, Silver, etc.) of solder you might require, however since we do not manufacture solder, this guidance is often quite limited.
-We strongly suggest contacting a solder manufacturer (or two) and discussing details of your specific application with their sales engineers or technical support staff.
+A. We can offer you basic direction in terms of what type (50/50, 60/40, Pb Free, Silver, etc.) of solder you might require.
+However if you are looking to really get into the weeds, there are specialty solder manufacturers with sales engineers or technical support staff.
 If a quick search using your favorite search engine turns up no leads, contact us and we will be happy to supply you with a number of choices.

 A. All of our product literature can be located on this website.
 Use the Site Search to locate your specific product by model number, or simply use the graphic friendly menu search found on the home page.